biocore/biom-format/_sources/documentation/format_versions/biom-2.0.txt

 The biom file format: Version 2.0
 ===========================================

 The ``biom`` format is based on `HDF5 <http://www.hdfgroup.org>`_ to provide the overall structure for the format.
-HDF5 is a widely supported format with native parsers available within many programming languages.
+HDF5 is a widely supported binary format with native parsers available within many programming languages.

 Required top-level attributes::